 DIRT (Dedicated improvement reflection time) and evidencing a re-mark

-When a student responds to their target comment from me, they write a comment under a DIRT stamp and they usually do this in green pen.
-DIRT stands for "dedicated improvement reflection time" and tells the teacher what the student did that lesson to get closer to their target grade.
+When a student responds to their target comment from me, they write a comment under a DIRT stamp explaining what they did that lesson to improve their work.

-Once the student has written this comment under the DIRT stamp, I check their comment and then stamp it with another stamp "Well done, you have completed your DIRT improvements" to confirm I have checked it.
+Once the student has written their comment, I check their comment and then stamp it with "Well done, you have completed your DIRT improvements" to confirm I have checked it.

 At a later date I may remark their work and adjust their grade too.
 This is where the DIRT Remarked stamp comes in handy, as I can simply stamp their work and give them a new grade, provided they have earned it.